Anne Boleyn: Henry's annulment

 Public support remained with Catherine.
 One evening, in the autumn of 1531, Anne was dining at a manor house on the River Thames and was almost seized by a crowd of angry women.
 Anne just managed to escape by boat.

 When Archbishop of Canterbury William Warham died in 1532, the Boleyn family chaplain, Thomas Cranmer, was appointed, with papal approval.

 In 1532, Thomas Cromwell brought before Parliament a number of acts, including the Supplication against the Ordinaries and Submission of the Clergy, which recognised royal supremacy over the church, thus finalising the break with Rome.
-Following these acts, Thomas More resigned as Chancellor, leaving Cromwell as Henry's chief minister.
+Following these acts, Thomas More resigned as Lord Chancellor, leaving Cromwell as Henry's chief minister.